We are pleased to announce a special event:

-I hereby do grant BCFF, its festival director and producers a global, royalty-free license and rights to use stills and excerpts of any ENTRY up to two minutes long for promotional purposes, online, at BCFF exhibitions, or at any exhibition promoting the BCFF, and grant to BCFF a global, royalty-free license and rights to show for promotional purposes on television, on the BCFF website, twitter, and FaceBook page, on sponsors’ websites, print and digital promotional material, press releases, etc., any media including the ENTRY and/or stills submitted by me with this application.
+I hereby do grant BCFF, its festival director and producers, a nonexclusive, global, royalty free license and rights to use stills and excerpts of any ENTRY up to two minutes long for promotional purposes, online, at BCFF exhibitions, or at any exhibition promoting the BCFF, and grant to BCFF a nonexclusive, global, royalty free license and rights to show for promotional purposes on television, on the BCFF website, Twitter, and Facebook page, on sponsors’ websites, print and digital promotional material, press releases, etc., any media including the ENTRY and/or stills submitted by me with this application.
 No more than two minutes or up to the length of the trailer submitted by the filmmakers may be used.
 I understand that no materials included with this application/submission will be returned.

-I hereby do grant BCFF, its festival director and producers a global, royalty-free license and permission to use my entire ENTRY for broadcast, duplication, copying, and advertising in association with BCFF, for the purpose of viewing on television, in theatres, on the internet, on the BCFF website, on sponsors’ websites, podcasting and/or for archival purposes and for any other valid, lawful purpose in any and all media now known or hereafter developed or devised, worldwide and in perpetuity.
+I hereby do grant BCFF, its festival director and producers a nonexclusive, global, royalty free license and permission to use my entire ENTRY for broadcast, duplication, copying, and advertising in association with BCFF, for the purpose of viewing on television, in theatres, on the internet, on the BCFF website, on sponsors’ websites, podcasting and/or for archival purposes and for any other valid, lawful purpose in any and all media now known or hereafter developed or devised, worldwide and in perpetuity.
 I waive any right to inspect or approve the finished videotape, sound track, photograph, advertising copy, audio piece or printed matter that may be used or to the eventual use that it may be applied.
-I hereby do grant to BCFF, its festival director and producers a global, royalty-free license the rights and permission to make or have made derivative works of my ENTRY.
+I hereby do grant to BCFF, its festival director and producers a non exclusive, global, royalty free license the rights and permission to make or have made derivative works of my ENTRY.

 I hereby release, discharge and agree to hold harmless BCFF, its officers, agencies employees and sponsors, from and against any liability as a result of any use, distortion, blurring or alteration that may occur or be introduced in any use or broadcast of the material.

-I do hereby agree and consent to and hereby do grant BCFF a global, royalty-free license and rights to license my ENTRY or ENTRIES to any third party film organization, a third party entity, or other person without BCFF having to compensate me and without having to obtain any consent from me, and without having to advise me of any such licensing of ENTRIES, and without having to compensate me.
+I do hereby agree and consent to and hereby do grant BCFF a nonexclusive, global, royalty free license and rights to license my ENTRY or ENTRIES to any third party film organization, a third party entity, or other person without having to compensate me and without having obtain any consent from me, and without having to advise me of any such licensing of ENTRIES, and without having to compensate me.